apache/whimsy/MACOS.md

    require this command to be run again.
  * Alternatives to running this command can be found in step 4 of [DEVELOPMENT.md](https://github.com/apache/whimsy/blob/master/DEVELOPMENT.md)
- * The `ldapsearch` command is the standard LDAP utility on MacOSX.
+ * The `ldapsearch` command is the standard LDAP utility on macOS.

 Start Apache httpd
 ------------------

-*Note* as an alternative to configuring and starting the version of httpd which is provided with MacOSX, you can install a separate version using Homebrew.
+*Note* as an alternative to configuring and starting the version of httpd which is provided with macOS, you can install a separate version using Homebrew.
 Those instructions can be found in an [older version of these instructions](https://github.com/apache/whimsy/blob/cbe00a45eb949cec8a6798f1172c64166a56e518/MACOSX.md#clone-the-whimsy-code), specifically, the Install Homebrew, Install Apache httpd, Install passenger,